cbergman/gma-0.1.3/README.md

 ​(1) Pre-compiled binary files

 You use pre-compiled binary file in bin directory.
 Note that **mapper** and **reducer** are our responsibility.
-Since "bwa" and "samtools" are needed to run GMA, we included the latest version of them into GMA package.
-They fix bugs and improve their programs, so it is your responsibility to update those programs.
-If they are updated, you can always change them with new versions.

-This modified distribution also includes bedGraphToBigWig to allow conversion of GMA output to bigWig format.
+Since [bwa](http://sourceforge.net/projects/bio-bwa/files/) and [samtools](http://sourceforge.net/projects/samtools/files/) are needed to run GMA, we included the precompiled versions of them into GMA package.
+This modified distribution also includes [bedGraphToBigWig](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/) to allow conversion of GMA output to bigWig format.

     $ cd gma-0.1.3-master/bin